The ‘Tip’ At The End

 And can we reconcile the vast disparity between our perceptions of male and female genital cutting?
 It is our collective blindness to the value of the foreskin that has rendered us profoundly sensitive to the impact of FGC, yet largely indifferent to its close correlate MGC.
 The information is now available to allow us to rectify this untenable position.

 In that process we should be mindful of the extensive industry that has evolved using foreskins in Bioengineering and Cosmeceutical technologies.
-The beauty benefits of foreskin face creams come at a very real human cost, yet we are mostly unaware of the economic and aesthetic pressures acting against the widespread transformation of attitudes to foreskin in the USA.
+The beauty benefits of foreskin face creams come at a very real human cost, yet most people remain generally unaware of the economic and aesthetic pressures acting against the widespread transformation of attitudes to foreskin in the USA.
+In this regard this website highlights the financial components which makes circumcision such an insidious but lucrative business in the United States and hopefully make a difference in changing perception and attitudes.

 Ultimately this website is about the foreskin’s acroposthion, which is a truly wondrous and phenomenal structure engineered by evolution over millions of years.
-It deserves to be appreciated and enjoyed in all its natural glory.
+The ancient Greeks seemed to know about it and they trained the foreskin to lengthen to create an acroposthion.
+They devised an entire cultural and social value system that having a long foreskin was the epitome of cultural aesthetics.
+The acroposthion possess within it a tremendous amount of enjoyment and pleasure potential which is only now just beginning to be brought back to people’s attention.
+It deserves to be appreciated and enjoyed in all its full natural glory.